 This alarm is designed to detect the toxic carbon monoxide gas that results from incomplete combustion, such as those emitted from appliances, furnaces, fireplaces, and auto exhaust, along with propane gas that may be present.
-A carbon monoxide/ propane alarm is NOT A SUBSTITUTE for other combustible gas, fire, or smoke detection alarms.
+A carbon monoxide/ Typical combination carbon monoxide/ propane alarm propane alarm is NOT A SUBSTITUTE for other combustible gas, fire, or smoke detection alarms.